The case of Vyacheslav Kirin, a graduate of the online transformation course from X5 Retail Group

 In two months, with a break for the New Year holidays, the participants completed the 9 courses and presented their projects to one another and the program initiator.
 The final presentation gathered members of all the working groups.
 Rooting for their own teams, the participants didn't forget to support and cheer each other.
 All of them found it a unique opportunity to gain invaluable teamwork experience.

+Want the same?
 Fill out the form to order the Online session!